 This tutorial is part 2 of 2 in this series.

-In this tutorial, I want to show you how to use React Table Library with its usePagination plugin for a pagination feature.
-In the previous example, you have already installed React Table Library to create a table component.
-Now, we will enable users to paginated pages in the table
+In this tutorial, I want to show you how to use React Table Library with its usePagination plugin to implement pagination.
+In the previous example, you installed React Table Library to create a table component.
+Now, you will enable your users to paginate pages in a table.

 First, import the usePagination hook: